microsoft/vscode-docs/api/extension-capabilities/common-capabilities.md

 ## Quick Pick

-With the [`vscode.QuickPick`](/api/references/vscode-api#QuickPick) API, you can easily gather user input or let user select one option from multiple ones.
+With the [`vscode.QuickPick`](/api/references/vscode-api#QuickPick) API, you can easily collect user input or let user select one option from multiple ones.
 The [QuickInput Sample](https://github.com/Microsoft/vscode-extension-samples/tree/master/quickinput-sample) illustrates the API.

 ## File Picker